We offer many different programs serving those recovering from addiction.

 ACOA is a recovery program for adult children raised by alcoholics or other dysfunctional family members.
 Based on the AA model, ACOC employs a modified version of the Twelve Steps and Twelve Traditions to empower ACOA participants.

-Alateen is a support group for young people affected by someone else’s drinking.
-In Alateen, teens can meet with others who’ve experienced similar situations.
+Al-a-teen is a support group for young people affected by someone else’s drinking or other addiction.
+In Al-a-teen, teens can meet with others who’ve experienced similar situations.
 Groups are free, and there is no religious component.

 Double Trouble in Recovery is a support group for people with a substance abuse disorder and a mood or other psychiatric disorder.
 Individuals struggling with alcohol or drug use while coping with depression, anxiety, or bipolar disorder face unique challenges not addressed in other groups.